Black Canadians in Ontario: Settlements

 The Wilberforce Settlement was founded in 1830 near Lucan by African Americans from Cincinnati.
 They came to Canada because of Black Codes that established legal means to treat black people differently than white people.
-By 1836, poor management caused the breakdown of the settlement.
+By 1836, poor management had caused the settlement to break down.

-Josiah Henson came to Canada with his wife and four children who founded the Dawn settlement in a rural area near Dresden in 1841.
+Josiah Henson came to Canada with his wife and four children and founded the Dawn settlement in a rural area near Dresden in 1841.
 Settlers worked cooperatively to help one another, benefiting from one another's skills.
-They farmed, operated grist and saw mills, and businesses, like rope manufacturing and brick making.
+They farmed and operated grist and saw mills and businesses, like rope manufacturing and brick making.
 The British American Institute was a traditional and vocational school.
-The Elgin settlement was settled at Buxton near Chatham by Rev. William King, who had been a slaveholder, and 15 of his former slaves in 1849.
+The Elgin settlement was settled at Buxton near Chatham by Rev. William King, who had been a slaveholder, and 15 of his former enslaved people in 1849.
 He was a Presbyterian minister who settled in southern Ontario.
 The Buxton settlement became known for its school.
 There were 2,000 residents by the 1860s.
-Another all-black community in Ontario was Queen's Bush.
+Another all-Black community in Ontario was Queen's Bush.

 African Canadians established farms, worked, and formed businesses, including blacksmith shops, livery stables, carpentry businesses, grocery stores, boutiques, and pharmacies.
 They developed communities with schools, churches, newspapers, and benevolent societies.